pkgforge-dev/archlinux-pkgs-debloated/README.md

 * `opus-mini` I have no idea why Archlinux makes this lib 5 MiB when both ubuntu and alpine make it <500 KiB

+* `gdk-pixbuf2-mini` This builds it without the glycin dependency, which removes 20 MiB of bloat. (glycin is also super buggy and depends on `bwrap` which is problematic for running appimages in very old kernels)

 # Projects using these packages

 * [Anylinux-AppImages](https://github.com/pkgforge-dev/Anylinux-AppImages) - [ghostty](https://github.com/pkgforge-dev/ghostty-appimage), [citron](https://github.com/pkgforge-dev/Citron-appimage) and many more